 How to Save on Housing Costs

-- Share an apartment or house.
-Unless you are well off, the chances are you will be sharing an apartment with at least one other person.
+- Share an Apartment or House.
 A cheaper option is to share a room, just remember that sharing usually means sharing a bathroom as well.
 Have a look at the following sites to find your perfect roommate: Easyroommate, Kangaroom, Craigslist, Metro Roommates and Room LaLa.

 3. Washington DC Food, Grocery and Restaurant Costs

 Washington DC has some of the best restaurants in the United States.
 Practically every type of cuisine is represented from Mexican tacos to fine dining French style.
 The grocery shops and supermarkets carry a wide range of foods and fresh produce to support this love of food.